How to Prepare for Initial Tests in Army, Navy and PAF

 • Study grammar rules (tenses, parts of speech, sentence structure).

-• Practice comprehension passages and sentence completion exercises.
+• Practice comprehension passages & sentence completion.

-• Regularly write short essays or summaries to improve expression.
+• Write short essays/summaries to improve expression.

 • Cover arithmetic (percentages, ratios, averages), algebra (equations, inequalities), geometry (shapes, angles), and basic statistics.

-• Solve problems daily with increasing difficulty.
+• Daily problem-solving with increasing difficulty.

-• Use shortcut techniques for faster calculations.
+• Learn shortcut techniques for faster calculations.

-• Practice mental math to improve speed.
+• Practice mental math for speed.

 • Focus on Pakistan’s geography, history, Islamic studies, and current affairs.

-• Use flashcards and quizzes for retention.
+• Use flashcards & quizzes for retention.

-• Verbal Intelligence: Analogies, synonyms/antonyms, coding-decoding, logical sequences.
+Verbal Intelligence: Analogies, synonyms/antonyms, coding-decoding, logical sequences.

-• Non-Verbal Intelligence: Pattern recognition, series completion, spatial reasoning, figure classification.
+Non-Verbal Intelligence: Pattern recognition, series completion, spatial reasoning, figure classification.

-• Understand fundamental concepts and formulas.
+• Master fundamental concepts & formulas.

 • Solve numerical problems regularly.

-• Use diagrams and charts for better conceptual clarity.
+• Use diagrams/charts for better conceptual clarity.

-• Always practice under timed conditions to simulate test environment.
+• Always practice under exam-like timed conditions.

 Step 5: Develop Physical Fitness and Prepare for Physical Tests